riichard/fiberopticnow.github.io/_posts/2014-04-28-hashtagivist.md

 ##Twitter API Winners

-We were stoked to win the Twitter API prize at the Hack Battle for our work on Hashtagivist.
+We were stoked to win the Twitter API prize at the Hack Battle for our work on Hashtagivist!
+We're so enthused that Twitter liked our integration of their streaming API, as well as our idea to broaden the audience for social justice hashtag campaigns on Twitter.

+<iframe src="//instagram.com/p/nP8XPmKE82/embed/" width="612" height="710" frameborder="0" scrolling="no" allowtransparency="true"></iframe>

 ##We'd love to hear your thoughts!